rezamike/reacthooks-lesson-plan/README.md

 * Once they've reviewed the information, you may call on them to answer the questions above.
 Otherwise, direct the students to look over the example in the `/Unsolved` folder of a stateful component.
 Ask them to discuss between themselves how they might switch this stateful component to a function that uses React Hooks with the inherit `useState()` method.

-* They should make an attempt at making the changes needed, but they should be reminded that this assignment is more for understanding - it's more important that they see the process of it.
+* They should attempt to review the two files, and try to understand the difference between the stateful component used in one, and the Hooks used in the other..

 #### Instructor Review

-* If any students feel confident to showcase their attempt, that should be encouraged.
-Otherwise, you may show the students how to make the changes yourself, or the solution (`StateHook.js`) may be shown to the students.
+* If any students feel confident to explain the difference between the two, that should be encouraged.

 * This is the time for really highlighting the comparison between the two. `useState()` is not a difficult overhaul method for stateful components, but it is the groundwork for understanding Hooks in React.